-Across the entire value chain, from the field workers who harvest the fiber to make textiles to designers, retail sellers, and all professionals in the apparel industry have seen their work threatened by the pandemic.
-Among the major global industries, fashion was certainly the most impacted; from product development to manufacturing, all stages of the production chain were affected by the closure of airports and ports.
+Across the entire value chain, from the field workers who harvest the fiber to make textiles to designers, to retail sellers, all professionals in the apparel industry have seen their work threatened by the pandemic.
+Among the major global industries, fashion was certainly among the most impacted; from product development to manufacturing, all stages of the production chain were affected by the closure of airports and ports.

 Why old fashioned?

 Fashion is still stuck in the 20th century.
 The current business model has been the standard since the globalization of the industry with the advent of ready-to-wear apparel and the present cult of fashion designers and luxury brands.
 Even with new developments in computation and robotics, fashion has not been able to follow the modernization and digitization that happened in other industries, remaining aligned with the wholesale and retail model that work based on predicted demand.

 Revolutionary technologies such as 3D, artificial intelligence, and big data have been available for years and have already been incorporated by automobiles and furniture industries, which are far ahead in their digital transformation, to automate production and enhance the product life cycle.
 Fashion, however, has been very reluctant to adopt digital technologies in its product development and manufacturing.

 But what is preventing fashion from embracing its digital transformation?
 First, there is a general fear that digital will enter the world of fashion and it will lose its artistic aura, where its value lies, and take jobs away from people.
 Second, most senior fashion managers see investment in technology as an additional cost that will harm their revenue.
 The mind of a senior fashion manager is set to think about cutting expenses and achieving the lowest production cost possible to maximize profit.